cegeoffroy/deepns-analytics/README.md

-# deepns-analytics
+# DEEPNS ANALYTICS
-Web analytics that tells you which traffic turns into cash.
+Deepns is the revenue data layer for European SMBs that tells you which traffic turns into cash.
 Consent-native, GDPR-compliant, revenue-attributed.

 # Deepns Widget — Installation Guide